 Water and Other Non-Energy Impact Descriptions and Calculation

-Thermal oxidizer operations will have no impact on water or other resources.
-There may be some safety issues with potential burning hazards from deploying this equipment at high temperatures.
-There may also be some potential issues with installing outdoor natural gas piping to the location of the thermal oxidizers.
-In terms of physical sizing, regenerative thermal oxidizers are much larger, thus requiring larger physical space at the site of installation.
+N/A, as VOCs are still oxidized under the baseline condition and not contributing to overall site emissions.

 Deemed O&M Cost Adjustment Calculation

 The ceramic media in the regenerative thermal oxidizer requires regular servicing and may need to be considered as a regular part of facility O&M.